Department Campus Address:

 Office: (513) 556-3300

-As a part of McMicken College, our majors (Political Science - POL and International Affairs - INTA) are served through a two-tiered advising system that involves college advisors and major advisors.
+Students in the College of Arts and Sciences have A&S college advisors and faculty advisors.
 More information is available here.
-For inquiries and advising about McMicken College requirements, majors should contact their college advisor located in French Hall West, 2nd floor, Mail Location 0037.
+A&S college advisors are located in French Hall West, 2nd floor, Mail Location 0037.
 Call for an appointment (typically 30 minutes) at least one day in advance 513-556-5860, go online to their Blackboard "My Advisor" tab or check our college's advising page.
-To schedule an appointment with an A&S advisor click here.
-Additionally, our department has some specific recommendations or expectations how our majors can fulfill some of the general education (McMicken College) requirements.
+The A&S advisor for Political Science and International Affairs majors is Matthew Mack.
+His email is Matthew.Mack@uc.edu.
+He will also be available to meet with students in Crosley Tower 1120.
+His walk-in office hours in Crosley are Mondays and Thursdays from 10 am to 3 pm.
+He is the primary contact point for inquiries and advising about the general education and major-specific requirements and course scheduling.
+To schedule an appointment with Matthew Mack or another A&S advisor click here.
+Additionally, our department has some specific recommendations or expectations how our majors can fulfill some of the general education (A&S College) requirements.
 Check this video for details.

-For advising, specifically on major requirements and on career opportunities, students should see their departmental advisor.
+For advising about course content, specific programmatic requirements, professional opportunities and post-baccalaureate education, students should see their departmental advisor.
 The current list of advisors and their office hours is available here.
-If students are confused about some of the terms used by their advisors, they can consult the list or contact advisors or the Director of the Undergraduate Programs.
+If students are confused about some of the terms used by their advisors, they can consult the list or contact advisors, the Advising Coordinator or the Director of the Undergraduate Programs.
 If they cannot meet with an advisor during regularly scheduled office hours, they can do so by phone or email or request for an alternative appointment.
 Please, note that faculty advisors are available to meet with students during Fall and Spring Semesters and will not hold regular office hours during Winter and Summer breaks.
 In cases of emergency, students should contact the Undergraduate Director or the Achievement Coordinator.

 Students can track their own progress through their degree audit on the university website.